mccanne/sharkfest/README.md

 Underneath all this lies the key takeaway for this talk:

 > Brim+Zed is bigger than just an app and search experience.
-> There's something up the data model we found underneath it all.
+> There's something up with the data model we found underneath it all.
 > We think Zed is all about _ergonomics_ for easier _data engineering_.

 Zed is to data lakes as JSON was to APIs.